- Tesla has rolled out an upgraded Model Y in China.

 I’ve got some exciting news for all you Tesla enthusiasts out there.
-Tesla has started rolling out the updated version of the Model Y to customers.
-But here’s the kicker – it depends on where you live whether you’ll get your hands on this upgraded beauty right away.
+Tesla has begun rolling out the updated version of the Model Y to customers, with delivery timelines varying based on location.
+But here’s the kicker – it all hinges on the Tesla Juniper release date, determining when you’ll have the chance to get your hands on this upgraded beauty.

 Now, before we dive into whether it’s worth the wait, let me break down what’s new in the latest Model Y and why you might want to hold off for it.